Skip to content

 ValueError

-2nd Neumann method ONLY on a ''neumann''/''gauss'' GRID'
+If 2nd Neumann method is used on a non-'neumann'/'gauss' GRID.

 ValueError

-Block mean method ONLY on a ''block''/''cell'' GRID
+If Block mean method is used on a non-'block'/'cell' GRID.

 ValueError

-Maximum degree of development is higher than number of rows of input.
+If maximum degree of development is higher than number of rows of input.

 Uses